 This special purpose financial statement is prepared for inclusion in the annual report of the Ultimate Holding Company (Wipro limited) under the requirements of section 129(3) of the Companies Act, 2013.

-Since, the Company was acquired on April 29, 2021 the comparative financial information is provided only for the period April 29, 2021 to March 31, 2022 for which the Company was subsidiary of Wipro Limited.
-The comparative financial information have not been presented as the Company was not part of the Wipro Limited Group for the year ended 31 March 2021.
-As a result, the special purpose financial statements may not be suitable for any other purpose.
+The financial statements of the Company for the corresponding year ended 31 March 2021 prepared in accordance with IND AS included in these financial statements are unaudited and have been prepared and furnished to us by the management.

-The financial statements comply in all material aspects with Indian Accounting Standards (Ind AS) notified under section 133 of the Companies Act, 2013 (the Act) [Companies (Indian Accounting Standards) Rules, 2015 (as amended)] and other relevant provisions of the Act.
+The financial statements comply in all material aspects with Indian Accounting Standards (Ind AS) notified under section 133 of the Companies Act, 2013 (the Act) [Companies (Indian Accounting Standards) Rules, 2015 (as amended).